Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 }

 /**
- * @notice updates the operatorSet with the operator table (ie. stake weights) and its configuration
+ * @notice updates the operatorSet with the operator table (i.e. stake weights) and its configuration
  * @param operatorSet the operatorSet to update the operator table for
- * @param referenceTimestamp the timestamp at which the operatorSetInfo (ie. operator table) was sourced
+ * @param referenceTimestamp the timestamp at which the operatorSetInfo (i.e. operator table) was sourced
  * @param operatorSetInfo the operator table for this operatorSet.
 This includes the `totalWeights`, `operatorInfoTreeRoot`, `aggregatePubkey`, and `numOperators`.
  *        See `IOperatorTableCalculator.BN254OperatorSetInfo` for more details
  * @param operatorSetConfig the configuration of the operatorSet, which includes the owner and max staleness period